sasansoroushdev/champion_league/readme.md

 ## Usage

-see "config/config.env" and update the values/settings to your own you can set matches delay date after draw and you can change some parameters like host influence and accident influence for predict
+See "config/config.env" and update the values/settings
+You can set matches delay date after draw and you can change some parameters like host influence and accident influence for predict

 ## Install Dependencies